Cohomology of Complements of Toric Arrangements Associated to Root Systems: General arrangements

+Let $\Gamma$ be a finite group of automorphisms of $X$ that stabilizes $\mathcal{A}$ as a set.
+Such an action induces an action on $\undcal{X}{A}$ and thus yields a linear action on the de Rham cohomology groups $\derham{i}{\undcal{X}{A}}$ as well as the de Rham cohomology groups with compact supports $\derhamc{i}{\undcal{X}{A}}$.
+In other words, each cohomology group is naturally a $\Gamma$-representation.

 One way to encode this information is via \emph{equivariant Poincar\'e polynomials}.
-If $G$ is a finite group acting on a smooth variety $Y$ we define the equivariant Poincar\'e polynomial of $Y$ at $g \in G$ as
+If $\Gamma$ is a finite group acting on a smooth variety $Y$ as above, we define the equivariant Poincar\'e polynomial of $Y$ at $g \in \Gamma$ as

-where $\Tr \! \left(g, \derham{i}{Y} \right)$ denotes the trace of $g$ on $\derham{i}{Y}$.
+where $\Tr \left(g, \derham{i}{Y} \right)$ denotes the trace of $g$ on $\derham{i}{Y}$.
 We define the \emph{compactly supported equivariant Poincar\'e polynomial} $P_c(Y,t)(g)$ in a completely analogous way.

-Poincar\'e polynomials are not additive so one should not expect inclusion- exclusion arguments to yield formulas for Poincar\'e polynomials.
-However, if $X$ and $\mathcal{A}$ are nice enough this actually turns out to be the case, e.g. when both $X$ and $\mathcal{A}$ are minimally pure.
-We refer to \cite{dimcalehrer} or \cite{macmeican} for the definition of minimal purity and only note that it is a technical condition concerning the mixed Hodge structure of a variety.
-This condition is satisfied when $X$ is an affine or projective space and each element of $\mathcal{A}$ is a hyperplane (by results of Brieskorn \cite{brieskorn}) or when $X$ is a torus and each element of $\mathcal{A}$ is a subtorus of codimension one (by results of Looijenga \cite{looijenga}).
+Poincar\'e polynomials are not additive so one should not expect inclusion- exclusion arguments to apply in the computation of Poincar\'e polynomials.
+Nonetheless, if $X$ and $\mathcal{A}$ are nice enough this turns out to be the case.
+One such instance is when both $X$ and $\mathcal{A}$ are minimally pure.
+We refer to \cite{dimcalehrer} or \cite{macmeikan} for the general definitions of minimal purity but recall that a smooth and irreducible variety $X$ is minimally pure if $\derhamc{i}{X}$ is a pure Hodge structure of weight $2i-2\mathrm{dim}(X)$.
+We also recall that the conditions for minimal purity are satisfied when $X$ is an affine or projective space and each element of $\mathcal{A}$ is a hyperplane (by results of Brieskorn \cite{brieskorn}) or when $X$ is a torus and each element of $\mathcal{A}$ is a subtorus of codimension one (by results of Looijenga \cite{looijenga}).